-Washington, DC - Today, Congressman André Carson issued the following statement after House Republicans voted to advance a tax bill that will significantly harm the American middle class:
+Washington, DC – Congressman André Carson (IN-07) released the following statement today after House Intelligence Committee Republicans voted to prematurely conclude the Russia investigation: